Do you know how many Americans die yearly in car crashes?...

 The Ten Commandments Guidebook!

 We've walked what little remains of the once thriving West, North, and South Ends' Jewish communities of Boston.
-Even today, with little of them standing, the few surviving sites make for a fascinating walking or bicycling tour which we lead by arrangement.
-Click here on BostonWalks for further information or contact us, BostonWalks, via email by clicking here or by telephone: 617-489-5020!
+Even today, with little of them standing, the few surviving sites make for a fascinating walking or bicycling tour.

 Click on these Boston and Other Links